GB Flood Victims Plead for Rescue Aid

 Food, water, power, and medical aid are still unavailable to dozens of homes.

-Locals pronounced that damaged roads and shortage of net have left whole groups isolated, not able to call for assist or attain protection.
+Locals protesting that damaged roads and shortage of basic foods items have left whole population isolated, not able to call for assist or attain any aid.
+Lack of any communication networks have also enhanced their miseries.

-Residents in Shigar, Sultanabad, and Danyor areas additionally complained approximately being left within the darkish, with strength and water substances disrupted for days.
+Residents in Shigar, Sultanabad, and Danyor areas additionally complained approximately being left within the darkish, with strength and water availability disrupted for days.

 Former GB minister Muhammad Iqbal, main the protest in Danyor, warned the government of public demonstrations if recuperation was not completed within 24 hours.